WANS170651/Zhil/README.md

 ## Overview

-This system provides an end-to-end solution for collecting, processing, and storing structured information from web URLs.
+This system provides a comprehensive solution for collecting, processing, and storing structured information from web URLs.
 It combines intelligent web scraping, AI-powered content extraction, and seamless Notion database integration to automate information management workflows.

 ### Key Features